RyanAngelo/rust-go/README.md

 ## Running

 ### Dynamic linking
-This is the most impactful compilation time decrease!
 You can compile bevy as dynamic library, preventing it from having to be statically linked each time you rebuild your project.
 You can enable this with the dynamic_linking feature flag. https://bevyengine.org/learn/quick-start/getting-started/setup/